Breakfast in London, dinner in Barcelona

 In fact, Europe has over 50 different rail operator websites selling train tickets for their own trains, even before considering third-party ticket resellers.
 You need to use the right website for the right journey.
 So which is the relevant operator for your journey?

 If you go to the How to buy tickets page, select your starting city, and on the next page select your destination, you'll find my advice on how to book that specific route.
+But here I'll give some general advice.

 -

-Eurostar is owned by French Railways (SNCF) and others, and Eurostar tickets can also be bought at SNCF's website www.sncf-connect.com.
+Eurostar is majority-owned by French Railways (SNCF) and Eurostar tickets can also be bought at SNCF's website www.sncf-connect.com.
 TGV-Lyria is owned by SNCF & SBB (Swiss Railways) and can also be booked at www.sncf-connect.com or www.sbb.ch.
 The national operator sites can of course book other trains in their respective countries too, in connection with Eurostar or TGV-Lyria.
 So London to Avignon by Eurostar & onwards French train can be booked as one transaction at French Railways www.sncf-connect.com, for example.
 It can be useful to know that!

 -